All Episodes

 Do you think America should follow China in the way they're handling all the pollution?

-I think so, just because um from what I seen over there, I know they're doing like a whole like green wall or something now, playing a bunch of like trees so that way we can have more oxygen and stuff.
+I think so, just because from what I've seen over there, I know they're doing like a whole green wall or something now, playing a bunch of trees so that way we can have more oxygen and stuff.

-So I think if America did something similar to that aspect, I think we can definitely see some improvement.
+So I think if America did something similar to that aspect, I think we can definitely see some improvements.

 Would you be okay with Trump building his wall out of trees?